Sampling Bias Considerations for Online Research

 Like non-response bias self-selection or voluntary response bias creates a disproportionate representation of response from the population.
 It differs in that it occurs most frequently due to a participant’s affinity to the subject matter.

 - Is the study link and open link that anyone can self select to participate?

-- Do individuals participating have a vested interest in the outcome of the poll or research?
+- Do individuals participating have a vested interest in the outcome of the research?